Comparable home quotes bring better value!

 Three important steps for getting good home insurance quotes:

-While car policies are often more familiar, home insurance policies are a more complex (Don’t worry!
+While car policies are often more familiar, home insurance policies are more complex (Don’t worry!
 Not too complicated!).
 But since your home is likely your most significant asset, it is worth taking 10 minutes to understand it while you’re pricing insurance.

 1. Know what coverages you have by checking the “declarations pages.”